That’s how far away the BJCP exam is.

 Filling out scoresheets with other judges is critical.
 You need to calibrate your judging and discover any blind spots you may have.
 If you score a beer at 40 and another judge gives it a 20, that’s not good.
 In the tasting exam, the farther away your score is from the proctor’s, the more points you lose.

 I know I need work at judging.
 If I took the exam today I’d be in trouble.
 But I’ve made big strides in the past year and as long as I buckle down between now and exam time, I’m confident I’ll do well.
+Here’s how to actually become a beer judge for yourself.

 Besides, it doesn’t take much to convince me to drink more beer.